Kikz123/To-do-list-keka/README.md

-This project is created using Nodejs
-Download the file and open the folder file in VScode And run it
+This project is created using React native expo Download the file and open the folder file in VScode And run it
 And in the output terminal enter npm install